tokio-rs/mio/README.md

 ## Platforms

-Currently, MIO only supports Linux and Darwin.
-The goal is to support all platforms that support Rust and the readiness IO model.
+Currently, MIO fully supports Linux and OS X. The master branch has beta support for Windows.

 ## Resources